Armaldio/blog.armaldio.xyz/content/posts/pwa.md

   expose my point of view.

 ---
-During week, I had to develop a Progressive Web App (PWA).
+During this week, I had to develop a Progressive Web App (PWA).

 Here, I will let you know about some awesome pieces of technology that everyone should use to make the web better.
 I will not go on the topic "Native is _faster_, _cleaner_, _better_, ...", I will just expose my point of view.